 One way to find out about the accuracy of your test is to ask whether it has gotten an emergency use authorization, or EUA, from the FDA.
 There is no FDA-approved COVID-19 test, either viral or antibody, but the administration did issue EUAs based on preliminary studies in order to get the tests out to the public faster.

-Pitts adds that the convalescent antibodies in the blood system of people who’ve had virus could be used in transfusions to help infected people get through disease easier.
+Pitts says the convalescent antibodies in the blood system of people who’ve had virus could be used in transfusions to help infected people get through disease easier.
 “Also, having had disease may give you immunity,” he says.
 “Generally, with viruses you have some degree of immunity, but it may not be 100 percent.
 That’s still under investigation” (including at the UNR School of Medicine’s State Public Health Laboratory).

 So, don’t throw caution to the wind if you’ve tested positive (or, for that matter, negative).
 But, do get tested.
-And one last reminder: If you have symptoms of COVID-19, the first thing to do is contact your doctor.
+And one last reminder: If you have symptoms of COVID-19, the first thing to do is contact your primary care doctor.

-City Serve Las Vegas – A nonprofit group of churches and faith-based clinics called City Serve Las Vegas is offering tests Saturdays at rotating locations around Southern Nevada.
-According to the Las Vegas Review-Journal, the group is also offering both spiritual and practical support to those who test positive.
+City Serve Las Vegas – A nonprofit group of churches and faith-based clinics called City Serve Las Vegas is offering tests on select Saturday mornings at rotating locations around Southern Nevada.
+The group is also offering both spiritual and practical support to those who test positive.
 To check locations and see a list of items you will need to take with you, visit the group’s website.